ahebrank/sessiondb/README.md

 # Getting EE (extensions) to put PHP native sessions in the database

 In some cases (e.g., when load balancing is in use) it may be important to centralize PHP sessions.
-EE core doesn't really use them (it uses it's on db-based session management), but some modules do!
+EE core doesn't really use them (it uses its own db-based session management), but some modules do!

 Based on http://shiflett.org/articles/storing-sessions-in-a-database